Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Introduction

-In the present paper, we combined numerical and experimental approaches to unveil systematically the RH impact on the mechanical behavior and the failure mechanism of paper materials on the fiber network scale.
-Using the Atomic Force Microscopy and Confoncal Laser Scanning Microscopy, we firstly characterized the humidity dependency of the elastic modulus and the hygroscopic expansion coefficient (HEC) of a cellulose fiber.
-Instead of a raw fiber before the paper-making process, we studied a cellulose fiber manually extracted from a finished paper sheet.
+In the present paper, we combined numerical and experimental approaches to unveil systematically the RH impact on the mechanical behavior and the failure mechanism of paper materials on the fiber, and fiber network scale.
+Using atomic force microscopy (AFM) and confoncal laser scanning (CLSM) microscopy, we firstly characterized the humidity dependency of the elastic modulus and the hygroscopic expansion coefficient (HEC) of cellulose fibers.
+Instead of a raw fiber before the paper-making process, we studied cellulose fibers manually extracted from a finished paper sheet.
 The determined parameters were then used as input in a finite element model to simulate the mechanical behavior and the failure of fiber networks.
 The force-elongation curves of the network gives an implication on the overall mechanical behavior.
 We studied particularly the mechanical features like the tensile strength, the effective stiffness and the extensiability.
 Additionally, by using a cohesive zone damage model, the fiber network simulations addressed the humidity dependent fiber-fiber contact bonding, which was resolved by the finite element cohesive interface elements.
-It allows the simulation of the local damage at individual fiber-fiber joints and its dependency on the humidity.
+It allows the simulation of the local damage at individual fiber-fiber joints.
 At the same time, we evidenced single fiber pull-out during the tensile test of a locally wetted paper sheet, by labelling individual fibers and tracking their movement using in-situ imaging.
-We compared the cohesive zone finite element simulations and the experimental results, and confirmed the damage of the fiber network in a local wet state due to the fiber/fiber separation.
+We compared the cohesive zone finite element simulations and the experimental results, and confirmed the damage of the fiber network in a local wet state due to the interfiber joint separation.